Newspaper Page Text

 body.
 The texture of the liver too,

-which consists merely ol vessels and
+which consists merely of vessels and

 nerves with enough cellular mem

-brane to hold them together, may
+'brane to hold them together, may

-show why it. is more obviously affect
+‘show why it is more obviously affect

 ed than the alimentary canal, inasmuch

-some places, a thick muscular coat,
+.some places, a thick muscular coat,

-independently of its vessels.
-The
+independently of its vessels. ~The

-skin oftlie inebriate is always more or
+skin of the inebriate is always more or

 less affected.
 Its fair colour soon

-fades under the withering influence
+fades urider the withering influence

-of ardent spirit: and from being
+of ardent spwit: and from being

 smooth, soft and elastic, it becomes